tothemoon-org/extension-blocks/spec.md

 scripts (specified in BIP141).
 Outputs signal to exit the extension block if the contained script is either a minimally encoded P2PKH or P2SH script.

-Script code aside from witness programs, p2pkh or p2sh is considered invalid in extension blocks.
+Output script code aside from witness programs, p2pkh or p2sh is considered invalid in extension blocks.

 ### Resolution